• Facebook

 An application will not be able to receive events unless it registers itself against the cache using the specific event registration API call.

-Many applications today need to share data asynchronously with each other at runtime to provide data integrity.
-In addition, they need to update their state of data or synchronize the snapshot of data with the server-side state.
-Therefore, the application needs a mechanism to monitor its state of data with the server.
-Event Notifications provide this mechanism for notifying the client application every time data is changed in the cache.
+Many applications today need to share data asynchronously with each other at runtime to maintain data integrity.
+They also need to update their state of data or synchronize their data snapshot with the server-side state.
+To achieve this, an application needs a mechanism to monitor its state of data with the server.
+Event Notifications provide this mechanism by notifying the client application every time data is changed in the cache.

-Hence, events allow runtime data sharing among separate applications or separate modules of the same application.
-Moreover, event-driven data fetching supported by NCache enables client applications to receive data without any explicit data fetch request to the cache server.
+Hence, events allow runtime data sharing among separate applications or among different modules of the same application.
+Moreover, NCache's event-driven data fetching enables client applications to receive data without any explicit data fetch request to the cache server.

 Events in NCache